foxycorps/nanoevent/Readme.md

 # NanoEvent
-The >500 Byte event emitter.
+The less than `500 Byte` event emitter.

 ## Usage